jahuty/documentation/sdks/overview.md

 category    : sdks
 ---

-{% include heading.html title="Choosing an SDK" lead="Interact with our API using the language of your choice." %}
+{% include heading.html title="Choosing an SDK" lead="Interact with our API in the language of your choice." %}

 <div class="row my-4">
   <div class="col-md-3">